Port cities in Israel with the most breathtaking views

 Posted by Gil Travel on Mar 12, 2018 7:56:44 AM

-These port cities play an important role for the country’s economy.
-Apart from bordering with the Mediterranean Sea, the south of the country borders with the Red Sea.
-Eilat, the major southern port and the only Israeli city on the Red Sea, developed into a beautiful resort and one of the major tourist attractions.
-Other port cities like Jaffa, Tel Aviv, Caesarea, Akko, and Ashdod, buzz with tourists, and have various landmarks of historical and cultural significance.
+These port cities play an important role in the country’s economy.
+Apart from bordering the Mediterranean Sea, the south of the country borders with the Red Sea.
+Eilat, the major southern port and the only Israeli city on the Red Sea developed into a beautiful resort and one of the major tourist attractions.
+Other port cities like Jaffa, Tel Aviv, Caesarea, Akko, and Ashdod buzz with tourists, and have various landmarks of historical and cultural significance.

-Eilat was built on the ancient town of Elath that had one of the earliest ports in Israel.
-It is believed that Moses and the Israelite people passed through the area as they avoided the land of Edom while travelling to the area east of the Jordan River.
+Eilat was built on the ancient town of Elath which had one of the earliest ports in Israel.
+It is believed that Moses and the Israelite people passed through the area as they avoided the land of Edom while traveling to the area east of the Jordan River.
 Eilat is significant for its export and import to and from East Africa and Asia.
 It also plays an important role in tourism; in the late 1940s, it transformed into a beautiful resort city offering various possibilities to its visitors.

 The city of Haifa is located on Mount Carmel, facing the Mediterranean Sea.
-It is a northern Israeli port and the third largest city in Israel.
+It is a northern Israeli port and the third-largest city in Israel.
 Haifa stands out for its cultural diversity; it is a fusion of Jewish and Arabic cultures.
 One can witness the cultural diversity on every corner of the city and enjoy the peaceful coexistence of its population.

 The terrain and the view from Mount Carmel are stunning.
-The city’s jewel is Bah’ai Gardens, a UNESCO World Heritage Site.
-It is a pilgrimage place of the Bah'ai faith members.
+The city’s jewel is Bahai Gardens, a UNESCO World Heritage Site.
+It is a pilgrimage place of the Baha'i faith members.

-Bah’ai Gardens is divided into three parts: the German Colony, gardens around the shrine, and Louis Promenade.
+Bahai Gardens is divided into three parts: the German Colony, gardens around the shrine, and Louis Promenade.

-The Bah’ai Gardens have nine concentric circles with small trees and sculptures, flowers, pools and water fountains.
+The Bahai Gardens have nine concentric circles with small trees and sculptures, flowers, pools, and water fountains.